 The only thing that we dislike about the bike is that because it is theft-proof, you need special tools to repair it or change parts.
 Another thing is that the bike comes disassembled, so you will have to do most of the assembly process yourself.

 However, no matter what, it has some excellent user reviews online should reassure you that it is a good buy!
-That why we think it’s one of the best hybrid bikes for the money!
+That why we think it’s one of the best comfort bikes for the money!

 Find your size safely on Amazon.com